damiensgit/gobius/QUICKSTART.md

 **Configuration File Safety**:

 -   Your `config.json` file will **not** be overwritten by the `git pull` command, as long as you created it by copying `config.example.json` and did not directly edit the example file itself.
+-   Your database file (`storage.db` or custom `db_path`) will also **not** be overwritten by `git pull`.
 -   **Important**: Always check the release notes or update announcements for the new version.
 Sometimes, updates might introduce changes to the required configuration format or add new options.
-You may need to manually update your `config.json` based on these notes.
+Updates may also perform automatic database migrations upon first run - backing up the database is crucial in case of migration issues.

 **Editing the Configuration File (`config.json`)**: